ysocode/berry/README.md

 #### ResponseFactory

-Provides a simple way to create a `Response` from a string body.
+Provides a simple way to create a `Response` from a string.

 **Example usage in a handler:**